christianrehn/CombineTest/README.md

 If you create two times the predefined target spin per meter/yard you get a score of 200.

 In addition to the positive scores you can configure negative scores for coasting.
-The idea of the sprin drill is to generate stopping power.
+The idea of the sprin drill is to generate "stopping power" (see for example https://wedgecraft.com).
 Therefore a long coasting should be avoided and leads to negative score if "Consider coasting behavior" is enabled in a spin drill's configuration.
 If enabled you can define the maximum coasting that does not lead to a reduced score and the amount of additional coasting that leads to a score of -1.

 #### Target Circle